Pryaxis/TShock/CONTRIBUTING.md

 #### Pull Request Acceptance Guidelines

 - Don't ruin someone's first time sending a pull request.
-They feel de-motivated, and then they won't want to push any more code for us.
+Be civil and welcoming.
 - Don't accept untested pull requests from the outside world.
 Bamboo and Travis will at least make sure that something compiles, but actual code and execution tests are required.
 - Pull request acceptance from internal contributors (anyone with write access) requires only one other approval to merge.
 - Pull request acceptance from external contributors (anyone without write access) requires the [two-man rule](https://en.wikipedia.org/wiki/Two-man_rule) to be followed.
 If another man/woman/child in the two-man rule cannot be found within seven days, then this requirement is exempted.